-In response to our recent article on cheese etiquette, many readers have wondered just how mould from rye bread found its way into the first Roquefort cheese.
+In response to our recent article on cheese etiquette, many readers have wondered just how mold from rye bread found its way into the first Roquefort cheese.
 Well let’s just say that the French are great lovers who also love their cheese.
 As one might suspect, therein lies a tale of great romance.

 Napoleon and Josephine, de Beauvoir and Sartre, Rimbaud and Verlaine, Louis XIV and Marie Antoinette…are just a few of France’s famous lovers, real or legendary.
 But way back, a largely unknown young couple were responsible for one of the country’s most enduring traditions.
 Their story is decidedly among the most romantic of all.

 All You Need is Love...

 Once upon a time – almost two thousand years ago, as legend has it – a young shepherd took shelter from a raging storm in a cave on Mount Combalou near Roquefort.
 No sooner had he begun his lunch of ewe’s milk curds on rye bread when a beautiful young shepherdess appeared, rain-soaked, at the mouth of the cave.
 The chivalrous young man offered to share his lunch, but as they became better and better acquainted, so to speak, lunch was soon forgotten.

 When the storm abated, each went their own way – with stomachs empty but with hearts full.